awsdocs/amazon-efs-user-guide/doc_source/API_PutFileSystemPolicy.md

 The request accepts the following data in JSON format\.

  ** [BypassPolicyLockoutSafetyCheck](#API_PutFileSystemPolicy_RequestSyntax) **   <a name="efs-PutFileSystemPolicy-request-BypassPolicyLockoutSafetyCheck"></a>
-\(Optional\) A flag to indicate whether to bypass the `FileSystemPolicy` lockout safety check\.
-The policy lockout safety check determines whether the policy in the request will prevent the principal making the request will be locked out from making future `PutFileSystemPolicy` requests on the file system\.
-Set `BypassPolicyLockoutSafetyCheck` to `True` only when you intend to prevent the principal that is making the request from making a subsequent `PutFileSystemPolicy` request on the file system\.
-The default value is False\.
+\(Optional\) A boolean that specifies whether or not to bypass the `FileSystemPolicy` lockout safety check\.
+The lockout safety check determines whether the policy in the request will lock out, or prevent, the IAM principal that is making the request from making future `PutFileSystemPolicy` requests on this file system\.
+Set `BypassPolicyLockoutSafetyCheck` to `True` only when you intend to prevent the IAM principal that is making the request from making subsequent `PutFileSystemPolicy` requests on this file system\.
+The default value is `False`\.
 Type: Boolean
 Required: No